 Foreshadowing

-The deliberate planting of early details (images, objects, settings) that anticipate or predict later developments in the narrative.
+Foreshadowing is the deliberate planting of early details (images, objects, settings) that anticipate or predict later developments in the narrative.
 Distinct from irony in that the early detail is not necessarily ironic in context, and from juxtaposition in that the contrast is temporal rather than spatial.
 The device operates prospectively: the detail acquires its full meaning only when the anticipated event arrives.

 Creates a sense of inevitability in the narrative by embedding signs of the ending in the beginning.
 The listener may register the ominous detail subconsciously on first encounter and recognise its predictive force on re-reading or re-listening.

-Appears in 3 songs
+Appears in 7 songs

 “Looked up at the sky and it was maroon”

-A community reader hears the maroon sky as a nautical omen — "red sky in the morning, sailors take warning" — so that the colour of the sky foreshadows the wreck of the relationship from the outset.
+A community reader hears the maroon sky as a nautical omen ("red sky in the morning, sailors take warning"), so that the colour of the sky foreshadows the wreck of the relationship from the outset.
 The reading dovetails with the title's second sense of being marooned: the maroon sky is both the warning and, eventually, the abandonment it warned of.

 Loads the central colour image with foreboding, so the maroon that names the relationship's end is already written into its sky at the beginning.